vicsz/cloud-lab/README.md

 Also confirm that cache is still working.

+**TIP -- To get more readable "pretty" JSON output in browser, install a JSON Extension **

 ### 8.4 - BONUS - Default to Simple (non-Redis caching locally) and Redis Caching in the cloud

 In application.properties add: